Jageroe/Microsoft-API-attachment-downloader/README.md

 The main.py script can be run from the terminal using the following command:

-        python3 main.py --mailsearch MAILSEARCH --savedir SAVEDIR
+        python3 main.py --mailsearch MAILSEARCH --savedir SAVEDIR --name NAME --numofattachments NUMOFATTACHMENTS

 The following are the command-line arguments:

 **--mailsearch:**  You need to pass a KQL query to search specific messages.
 This uses the Micosoft's KQL syntax

 **--savedir:** The path of the folder where the attachments will be saved

+**--name:** Name of the running instance.
+This name will by used in the logging process

+**--numofattachments:** The expected number of attachment.
+If there's more or less, a notification mail will be sent

 I also created the **`run.sh`** bash script that allows you to run main.py with dinamically changing arguments such as dates.